4265 San Felipe # 1000

 east palestine train derailment

 Yes.
 As of February 14th, 2023, four class action lawsuits have been filed against Norfolk Southern.
 These lawsuits have been filed by both residents and businesses who were affected by the derailment disaster.
 One of the lawsuits in question asks Norfolk Southern to provide compensation for any medical screenings and medical care for residents within a 30-mile radius of the incident.
-The requested medical screenings aim to determine if there are any health effects potentially caused by the derailment.

 What Compensation Can East Palestine Victims Seek?